KladovValentin/hades-pid/readme.md

 ### Link ONNX Runtime

-In the Makefile, link the ONNX Runtime library:
+Add the ONNX Runtime library to the Makefile:

 ```make
 LIBS+=/lustre/hades/user/vkladov/packages/KinFit/lib/libonnxruntime.so
 ```

-When launching the job, export `MYHADDIR`:
+Export `MYHADDIR` when launching the job:

 ```bash
 export MYHADDIR=/lustre/hades/user/vkladov/packages/KinFit
 ```

-Alternatively, copy the ONNX Runtime `include/` and library files to your own third-party directory and export that directory as `MYHADDIR`.
+If you use your own third-party directory, copy the ONNX Runtime `include/` and library files there and export that directory as `MYHADDIR`.

-### Use it in an analysis
+### Run PID in an analysis

-For each `HParticleCand`, the wrapper can return:
+Create one `HNetworkPID` object and reuse it for all candidates.
+The main methods are:

-- `getPredictionProbability(input)`: the five PID probabilities.
+- `getPredictionProbability(input)`: returns the five class probabilities.
-- `getPredictionFull(x)`: the single best PID index, or `-1` if the input is rejected or the best class is not sufficiently separated from the others.
+- `getPredictionFull(x)`: returns the best PID index, or `-1` if the candidate is rejected or the best class is not separated enough.
-- `getPredictionLooseFull(x)`: all PID indices with probability above `0.35`,
-  sorted from highest to lowest probability.
+- `getPredictionLooseFull(x)`: returns all PID indices with probability above `0.35`, sorted from highest to lowest probability.

 Example: